-Packed with spring-time veggies – snap peas + asparagus – this Sesame Noodle Bowl is quick + simple to fix.
-Tossed with a light sesame-soy sauce and you’ll be back outside enjoying the nice weather in a snap!
+Packed with veggies – mushrooms, snap peas + asparagus – this Sesame Noodle Bowl is quick + simple to fix.
+Tossed with a light sesame-soy sauce it’s fresh and healthy with plenty of Asian noodle yumminess.

 Asparagus and snap peas are one of the first veggies to pop up in my garden.
 Every garden should have asparagus – it’s a perennial plant – so it comes up every year without any fuss.
 When you break off a fresh stalk of asparagus – water just gushes out of the stem – it’s tender and juicy – not like the poor stalks with shriveled dry ends that sit on the grocery store shelves.
 I highly recommend it for your garden.